elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

     kubectl rollout restart deployment nodejs-app -n nodejs-ns
     ```

-4. Verify the [auto-instrumentation resources](./instrumenting-applications.md#how-auto-instrumentation-works) are injected in the Pod:
+4. Verify the [auto-instrumentation resources](./instrumenting-applications.md#how-auto-instrumentation-works) are injected in the Pods:

     Run a `kubectl describe` of one of your application Pods and check: